 Not by asking the client.
 Most clients self-report higher than they are operating.
 The level shows up in three places.

 Body.
-Each level has its own physiology.
+Each level has its own biology.
 Shame collapses the body inward.
 Fear braces it.
 Anger pushes it forward.
 Courage settles it.
 Acceptance softens it.
 The body shows the level before the language does.

 How the practitioner moves the client up the scale